vlachenal/webservices-bench/README.md

  - switch from Tomcat/Guice to Tomcat/spring-boot
  - switch from Ant/Ivy to Maven

+For the department of the enterprise in which I work, the structural proposals for which I voted for are:
+ - switch from Subversion to GIT because we have a lot of feature requests on the same time: requests may not have be released on the same time and SVN branches merges are painfully.

 This project aims to test these solutions on server side.

 I have done these projects on my free time ; that's why they are published under Do What the Fuck You Want to Public License: you can reuse them as you want.
 I don't care about it.